pSnehanshu/snehanshu-blog/_posts/2020-03-11-svelte-basic-tutorial.md

 }
 ```

-We will take website name as input from a text box, and then show the founder's name.
+We will take a website name as input from a text box, and then show the founder's name.
 If the website doesn't exist in our list, we will show that we don't know the founder.